-The graph shows the consecutive rounds of regulatory lead compliance testing from 2016 to 2020.
-With the addition of orthophosphate in April 2019, we are seeing a consistent reduction in lead levels.
+The graph shows the consecutive rounds of regulatory lead compliance testing from 2016 to 2021.
+With the addition of orthophosphate in April 2019. we continue to see lead levels below the state and federal action level of 15ppb.
 LEAD IN DRINKING WATER LEAD SERVICE LINE REPLACEMENTS PWSA's Community Lead Response is our dedicated program for lead line replacement, corrosion control optimization, and public education around lead in drinking water.
-In 2020, the program replaced a total of 2,216 public lead service lines and 1,572 private lead service lines, exceeding state requirements in efforts to replace all lead service lines by 2026.
-Even with shut-downs in the first half of 2020 due to the COVID-19 Pandemic, PWSA project managers, Lead Help Desk Staff, and construction crews worked diligently to resume work and meet our goals.
-PWSA completed lead service line replacements through two methods in 2020 - neighborhood-based lead line replacements and water main replacement projects throughout our service area.
-In the first half of 2020, PWSA was wrapping up its neighborhood-based program, which targeted just lead service lines for replacement.
-When this project was complete, PWSA adjusted its strategy to a more holistic approach that replaces both lead services lines and the water main in the street.
+Since its inception in 2016, the program has replaced more than 9,012 public lead service lines and 5,950 private lead service lines, exceeding state requirements.
+Even with shut-downs in the first half of 2020 due to the COVID-19 pandemic, PWSA project managers, Lead Help Desk Staff, and construction crews worked diligently to resume work and meet our goals.
+PWSA completed lead service line replacements through multiple methods in 2021, including neighborhood-based lead line replacements, water main replacement projects throughout our service area, and the lead service line reimbursement program.
+PWSA has adjusted its lead line removal strategy to a more holistic approach that replaces both lead services lines and the water main in the street.
 Through water main replacements, we can replace lead service lines as well as the aging water mains that serve them.
 For all these programs, PWSA used historical service line data, demographic information, and blood-lead levels from the Allegheny County Health Department to target sections of neighborhoods that indicated high concentrations of lead.
-REIMBURSEMENT PROGRAM PWSA unveiled a new lead line assistance program in November of 2020.
-The Lead Line Reimbursement Program will assist customers with the cost of private lead service line replacement if customers choose to proactively hire a plumber and complete the work.
-In partnership with Dollar Energy Fund, PWSA will verify your income and determine the level of reimbursement you qualify for.
-This program is available to anyone in our water service area who has replaced their private lead service line since January 2019 or is planning to do so now.
-For more information on this program, visit www.lead.pgh2o.com/leadreimbursement.
+With the passage of the Bipartisan Infrastructure Law, which includes increased funding for water infrastructure, we hope to continue these efforts - and more - and transform Pittsburgh's water system to protect public health and the environment.
+PRIORITY LEAD SERVICE LINE REPLACEMENT PROJECT PWSA unveiled a new lead line replacement program in April of 2022.
+The Priority Lead Line Replacement Project will replace lead service lines at daycare facilities that are found to have lead service lines.
+This program will also address lead line replacements at any locations with elevated lead samples taken via our sampling program.
+For more information on this program, visit www.pgh2o.com/PriorityLSLR.